Looking For a Balayage or Ombre in Houston?

 Best hair types for Balayage?

-Balayage color can be done on any length or color of hair.
+Balayage color can be done on any length or base color of hair.
+So dark blonde or blonde balayage is possible.
 These factors do not dictate if you can or cannot have this modern yet low maintenance service.
 A proper consultation with our Houston hair stylists is a great way to get an idea for what can be done and how it can be executed.
 Talking about what shades would compliment the client’s features, what has previously been done to the hair, how often the client is willing or able to come in, and the hair product or products the client could use to help the process and prevent future damage, are all included in a standard consultation.

 Why get a Balayage?